mir-group/pair_allegro/README.md

 1. Q: My simulation is immediately or bizzarely unstable

-   A: Please ensure that your mapping from LAMMPS atom types to NequIP atom types, specified in the `pair_coeff` line, is correct.
+   A: Please ensure that your mapping from LAMMPS atom types to NequIP atom types, specified in the `pair_coeff` line, is correct, and that the units are consistent between your training data and your LAMMPS simulation.
 2. Q: I get the following error:
    ```
     instance of 'c10::Error'